-12. What stops people from whistleblowing?:
+What stops people from whistle blowing:

 - Starting a chain of events which spirals.

 - Disrupting the work or project.

 - Fear of getting it wrong.

-- · Fear of repercussions or damaging careers.
+- Fear of repercussions or damaging careers.

 - Fear of not being believed.

-13. How to raise a concern:
+How to raise a concern:

-• You should voice your concerns, suspicions or uneasiness as soon as you feel you can.
-The earlier a concern is expressed the easier and sooner action can be taken.

-- Try to pinpoint exactly what practice is concerning you and why. - Approach your immediate manager, Head Teacher, or the Designated Safeguarding Lead or a Deputy.
+- You should voice your concerns, suspicions or uneasiness as soon as you feel you can.
+The earlier a concern is expressed the easier and sooner action can be taken. - Try to pinpoint exactly what practice is concerning you and why. - Approach your immediate manager, Head Teacher, or the Designated Child Safeguarding Officer.

-• If your concern is about your immediate line-manager/Headmaster, or you feel you need to take it to someone outside the School, contact the Local Authority.

-• Make sure you get a satisfactory response - don't let matters rest.

-• You should then put your concerns in writing, outlining the background and history, giving names, dates and places where you can.

-• A member of staff is not expected to prove the truth of an allegation but will need to demonstrate sufficient grounds for the concern.
+- If your concern is about your immediate manager/Head Teacher, or you feel you need to take it to someone outside the college contact The Local Authority - Make sure you get a satisfactory response don't let matters rest. - You should then put your concerns in writing, outlining the background and history, giving names, dates and places where you can. - A member of staff is not expected to prove the truth of an allegation but will need to demonstrate sufficient grounds for the concern.

-14. What happens next?
+What happens next?

 You should be given information on the nature and progress of any enquiries.
 Your employer has a responsibility to protect you from harassment or victimisation.

 No action will be taken against you if the concern proves to be unfounded and was raised in good faith.